QGEP/docs/fr/_sources/user-guide/digitizing/digitizingwastewaterstructures.rst.txt

 .. figure:: images/stop_data_entry.jpg

 You can re-edit your point object selecting the edit mode and then click with the info cursor on the object you want to edit.
-If you do not select the edit mode, you can just look add the existing data.
+If you do not select the edit mode, you can just look at the existing data.

 .. figure:: images/wastewater_structure_info_manhole3.jpg